 Core content

-• Integration capability: Integrate the capabilities learned in the first 8 weeks (RAG, tool use, voice, multimodality, Multi-Agent) into a final project
+• Integration capability: Integrate all the capabilities learned in the first 8 weeks (RAG, tool calling, voice, multimodal, Multi-Agent) into a final project

-• Knowledge consolidation: Together, review and summarize the core knowledge points of the 9 weeks and solidify them into the final manuscript of “AI Agent, Explained”
+• Knowledge accumulation: Jointly review and summarize the core knowledge points of the 9 weeks and solidify them into the final manuscript of the book “AI Agents: From Beginner to Practical”

-• Co-creation of content: Propose edits to the manuscript, jointly polish it, and ensure it is “systematic and practical”
+• Co-creation of content: Propose revision suggestions for the manuscript and polish it together to ensure it is “systematic and practical”

-Goal: Provide a comprehensive summary and showcase of the personal Agent project built during the bootcamp.
-This is not only a results report, but also an exercise in systematizing learned knowledge and clearly explaining complex technical solutions to others.
+Goal: Conduct a comprehensive summary and demonstration of the personal Agent project built during the bootcamp.
+This is not only a results presentation, but also a comprehensive exercise in systematizing what you have learned and clearly explaining complex technical solutions to others.

 • Agent positioning: What core problem does your Agent solve?

-• Technical architecture: How did you synthesize the knowledge learned (context, RAG, tools, multimodality, Multi-Agent) to achieve your goal?
+• Technical architecture: How did you integrate the knowledge you learned (context, RAG, tools, multimodal, Multi-Agent) to achieve your goal?

-• Innovation highlights: What is the most creative design in your Agent?
+• Innovative highlights: What is the most creative design in your Agent?

-• Demo: Live demonstration of the Agent’s core functions
+• Demo: Live demonstration of the core functions of the Agent

 1